LET'S TALK ABOUT YOUR COMPANY'S COMPLIANCE NEEDS. CALL US AT: 6272 0820

 4. How to fulfil deliveries

-Other factors that make for a successful e-commerce business include having flexible payment methods, secure electronic transactions and efficient logistic services.
+Other factors that make for a successful e-commerce business include having flexible payment methodssecure electronic transactions and efficient logistic services.
 You will also need to have control over your inventory.
 It can be tricky, as you cannot have too many or too few stocks.

 2. Building your business